Skip to Content

 Steps Overview:

-Start by making the dressing and setting it aside.
+1. Start by making the dressing and setting it aside.
 I like to make my salad dressings in small mason jars.
-I find it's handy for storing leftover dressing and it's also convenient since you can give the jar a good shake before pouring the dressing on the salad!
+They're handy for storing leftover dressing, and you can give the jar a good shake before pouring the dressing on the salad!

 Serving Suggestions

 This clementine salad will serve four people as a starter or a side dish.
-If you are having it as a main, there will probably only be enough for 2 to 3, depending on your appetite.
+If you are having it as a main, it will serve 2 to 3, depending on your appetite.
 Simply double the salad and dressing ingredients to feed a larger group.

-If you have leftover spinach and happen to own a juicer, give this delicious Pineapple Spinach Juice a try, it's one of the most popular recipes on this blog!
+If you have some leftover spinach and happen to own a juicer, don't let it go to waste, try this delicious Pineapple Spinach Juice, it's a reader-favorite!

 Enjoy!